matrix-org/matrix-spec-proposals/specification/modules/search.rst

 The results include a ``rank`` key that can be used to sort the results by revelancy.
 The higher the ``rank`` the more relevant the result is.

+The value of ``count`` may not match the number of results.
+For example due to the search query matching 1000s of results and the server truncating the response.

 Security considerations
 -----------------------
 The server must only return results that the user has permission to see.